Click here for an animation

 Flash plugin, standard with most new browsers.

-added to an alkane in the presence of uv light (hv).
-The reaction
+in the presence of uv light (abbreviated hv).

-begins with an initiation step, the separation of the
+begins with an initiation step, which is the separation

-step, the formation of the chlorine radicals, is immediately
+step, or the formation of the chlorine radicals, is immediately

 followed by the propogation steps--steps directly involved